harvest-finance/harvest-api/workbench/emissions/ethereum/README.md

 1. `npx hardhat append-mints` - appends multiple mints for future execution by `execute-mint`
 1. `npx hardhat execute-fist-mint` - to execute first mint

+## Other methods:
+1. `npx hardhat incentivize-ifarm-pool` - incentivizes a specific iFARM pool with a given amount of FARM